 To start with, Dixie invites you to check out formatting business letters, as well as the links below where you will find samples of business letters with detailed description:

 You might also find a lot of useful information on the Business Letter Elements page.

 The video below suggests expressions for starting a letter on any topic, in any situation whether you are initiating the correspondence or replying to someone's letter.
 Dixie thinks it can even help overcome writer's block.

-Press the "full screen" button in the top right corner of the presentation for the full screen mode.
+Press the "full screen" button in the bottom right corner of the presentation for the full screen mode.
 Dixie assures you, it looks better that way.
 And use the arrow buttons to navigate between the slides.
 (Press the "Escape" button on your computer keyboard to return to this page after you are done viewing the presentation.)

 And remember that this presentation is just the tip of the iceberg, so browse other pages on Dixie's site to find more detailed information about business letters and other types of business correspondence.
-Or visit the business correspondence book store to pick a book on this subject.

 Dixie invites you to check out some other business letter basics that haven't been included in the above presentation:

 paper to be used for writing business letters

 folding a business letter